jameshyojaelee/GPT-cell-annotator/README.md

 # GPT-Cell-Annotator

-GPT-Cell-Annotator is a CLI + Scanpy toolkit with an R wrapper for labeling single-cell RNA-seq clusters.
+GPT-Cell-Annotator is a CLI + Scanpy-compatible tool with an R wrapper for labeling single-cell RNA-seq clusters.
 It pairs a curated marker knowledge base with prompt-engineered LLM calls, optional retrieval, and validation guardrails.
 Everything ships in the CLI with offline demo assets; Scanpy helpers and the R wrapper reuse the same engine.
 No backend service is required—offline mode is the default.

 ## What it does
 - Annotate marker CSVs from the CLI (`gca annotate`) with offline mock mode by default (live OpenAI calls when `OPENAI_API_KEY` is set).